Ogre 2: Halo Combat Evolved

 Ryan began his professional gaming career at small local tournaments along with Dan Ryan, his twin brother.
 Ogre 2's 4 vs. 4 teams in Halo Combat Evolved (Halo CE) finished first on multiple occasions and were regarded among the best teams.
-However, for 2 vs. 2 players, Ogre 2 teammate was mostly his twin brother; they became the best duo in the history of Halo.
+However, for 2 vs. 2 players, Ogre 2 teammate was mostly his twin brother; they became one of the best duos in the history of Halo.
 They were so unstoppable that the level "Chill Out" was nicknamed Ogre City.
 They won many events together and quickly stamped their names as the best players in Halo.

 Since then, Ryan has been a member of Halo: Combat Evolved and Halo 2 teams, some of which have garnered media and gamer attention for their impressive showings.
 These teams include Team 3D's Halo 2 team, Team StK (Shoot to Kill), Team Domination, Final Boss, Team Instinct, a revived StK, and CLG.
 Tom and his brother also represented the United States in the Halo 2 competition at the 2005 World Cyber Games in Singapore, defeating team Canada to secure a first-place finish.
-When Ogre 2 teamed up with Walshy in Halo CE, they were not beaten; Ogre 2 took home Nationals in 2004 for 2v2's.